 Other data privacy laws in the U.S. include the Colorado Privacy Act (CPA), Connecticut Data Privacy Act (CTDPA), Virginia Consumer Data Protection Act (VCDPA), and the Utah Consumer Privacy Act (UCPA).

-Head to our article on consumer data privacy laws in the United States for a full coverage of the privacy landscape in the U.S.
+Head to our article on consumer data privacy laws in the United States for full coverage of the privacy landscape in the U.S.